CaffeinatedCarter/untitled-emerald-project/README.md

 * Cut trees and rocks smashed should not respawn on exiting area.
 Maybe should be on a timer?
 Only in the overworld and not in caves?
 * Nuzlocke/Randomizer/Challenge mode.
 * Fly point to the Berry Master's house?
 Potentially flying to routes in general?
+* Change the money system a little.
+Implement Mystery Dungeon-esque banking and blacking out wipes your cash reserves.
+Have shops call from your "credit" so it doesn't affect much.
+* Normalize losing to trainers.
+* Challenging routes?
+Maybe implementing First → Second → Third choice to limit the number of Pokémon you bring?
+* Literally can we have a conclusion to the Winstrates.

 ## Area Ideas
 ### Expansions